French Catholic Church pro-marriage prayer provokes gay rights row

 In the passage widely taken as an allusion to same-sex marriage and adoption, it said children should "cease to be objects of the desires and conflicts of adults and fully benefit from the love of a father and a mother".

-The prayer also hoped for support for families "throughout their lives, especially in painful moments", a reference taken as criticism of any plan to legalize euthanasia.
+The prayer also hoped for support for families "throughout their lives, especially in painful moments", a reference taken as criticism of any plan to legalise euthanasia.

 The prayer was read out at Mass on Wednesday, the feast of the Assumption, when Catholics believe the Virgin Mary was assumed bodily into heaven.
 Assumption is a national holiday in traditionally Catholic but now largely secular France.

-Civitas, a group of traditionalist Catholics that has criticized the French Church in the past for not speaking out more in public, has said it also plans to campaign against the coming legalization of same-sex marriage.
+Civitas, a group of traditionalist Catholics that has criticised the French Church in the past for not speaking out more in public, has said it also plans to campaign against the coming legalisation of same-sex marriage.

 (Editing by Louise Ireland)